famzah/google-sites-backup/README.md

 # google-sites-backup
-Export a Google Site and save it locally on your computer
+Export a Google Site and save it locally on your computer.

 ## Installation